The five detection layers

 | Obscura | Rust/V8 | JS shim + optional TLS | Lightweight bulk |

-Realistic success rates from the analysis: basic protection (Cloudflare Free) 90%+ tool-alone; medium (CF Pro, PerimeterX) 60–80%; enterprise (Akamai, DataDome) only 20–40% — rising to 70–85% with residential proxies.
-Custom ML defences sit under 20% even with good tooling.
+Realistic success rates from the analysis, by how strong the target's defences are: basic protection (Cloudflare Free) hits 90%+ with the tool alone; medium protection (CF Pro, PerimeterX) lands at 60–80%; enterprise protection (Akamai, DataDome) manages only 20–40% — though that climbs to 70–85% once you add residential proxies (proxies that route through real home internet connections).
+Custom machine-learning defences stay under 20% even with good tooling.

 The hard truth — and where a managed API fits

-No tool is truly undetectable, and detection is an arms race.
-The signal the analysis returns to repeatedly: IP reputation matters more than stealth sophistication — the best fingerprint fails from a datacenter IP, and TLS fingerprinting is nearly impossible to fully spoof from a real browser.
-Behavioural patterns also accumulate, so the same scraping rhythm eventually gets caught regardless of mouse realism.
+No tool is truly undetectable, and detection is a constant arms race.
+The point the analysis keeps coming back to: your IP address's reputation matters more than how clever your stealth is — even a perfect fingerprint fails when it comes from a datacenter IP, and the TLS handshake signature is nearly impossible to fully fake from inside a real browser.
+Behaviour adds up too: scraping at the same rhythm eventually gets flagged no matter how lifelike your mouse movements are.

-This is why high-volume teams often move the hard parts server-side.
-A managed API like Scrappey handles fingerprinting, CAPTCHA, residential proxies, and TLS impersonation behind one request — trading the control of running your own browser stack for not having to maintain it as detection evolves.
-For learning, testing, and self-hosted control, the open tools above remain the right choice; for production scale on hard targets, a managed layer removes the maintenance treadmill.
+That is why teams running at high volume tend to push the hard parts onto a server instead.
+A managed API like Scrappey takes care of fingerprinting, residential proxies, and TLS impersonation behind a single request — you give up the control of running your own browser setup in exchange for not having to keep maintaining it as detection changes.
+For learning, testing, and keeping everything self-hosted, the open tools above are the right pick; for production at scale against hard targets, a managed layer takes the ongoing maintenance off your plate.